lvgl/lvgl/docs/details/base-widget/coord.rst

 Inside parent widget
 ~~~~~~~~~~~~~~~~~~~~
 In many cases it is more convenient to tell LVGL to align your object relative to
-an "anchor point" in its parent *other* than its upper left corner.
+an "anchor" in its parent *other* than its upper left corner.
 To establish
-that "anchor point", call :cpp:expr:`lv_obj_set_align(widget, LV_ALIGN_...)`.
+that "anchor", call :cpp:expr:`lv_obj_set_align(widget, LV_ALIGN_...)`.
 After
-that call, that "anchor point" will be remembered until another one is established.
+that call, that "anchor" will be remembered until another one is established.
 In other words, every futire x and y setting for that Widget will be relative to the
-that "anchor point".
+that "anchor".

 Example:  Position Widget (10,20) px relative to the center of its parent: